 Early History of the Byrneby family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Byrneby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Byrneby research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Byrneby History in all our PDF Extended History products and printed products wherever possible.

 Byrneby Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Byrneby include Burnaby, Burnby, Bernaby, Burneby and others.

 Early Notables of the Byrneby family (pre 1700)